FedericoPozzoli/bahamas/paper/paper.md

   - `--sources sources.yaml`: Defines the sources to be injected and/or recovered.
 This includes the true physical parameters of the sources as well as the prior ranges used for inference.

 The data consist of two datastreams—the A and E channels—which are specific combinations of Time-Delay Interferometry (TDI) variables [@Tinto:2021].
-In `bahamas`, the data are generated in the frequency domain, chunk by chunk.
-This represents a simplification, as it neglects potential biases arising in the time domain, such as windowing effects and spectral leakage.
+In `bahamas`, data are generated in the frequency domain, chunk by chunk.
 The duration of each chunk—and consequently the frequency resolution—can be configured via config.yaml.
-However, we recommend not using time lengths shorter than $10^4 \mathrm{s}$, which corresponds to a frequency resolution of approximately $\Delta f \sim 0.1 \mathrm{mHz}$, below which the characterization of LISA's instrumental noise is not guaranteed.
+However, we recommend not using time lengths shorter than $10^4 \mathrm{s}$, which corresponds to a frequency resolution of approximately $\Delta f \sim 0.1 \mathrm{mHz}$, below which the characterization of LISA instrumental noise is not guaranteed.
+The instrumental noise model is defined by a two-parameter template that characterizes the amplitudes of LISA's two primary noise components: the Test Mass (TM) noise and the Optical Metrology System (OMS) noise, both of which follow predefined spectral shapes [@LISA:2017].

-The algorithm also allows for the analysis of stationary, isotropic, and Gaussian stochastic process (e.g., a signal characterized by a power-law power spectral density), enabling the evaluation of the impact of multiple overlapping sources in presence of the LISA instrumental noise.
+The algorithm also allows for the analysis of stationary, isotropic, and Gaussian stochastic process (e.g., a signal characterized by a power-law power spectral density), enabling the evaluation of the impact of multiple overlapping sources.

 We also provide the option to include data gaps, which represent periods during the mission when no useful data are available.
 These gaps can occur due to scheduled maintenance (scheduled gaps) or unforeseen hardware issues (unscheduled gaps).
 The goal of `bahamas` is not to mitigate the impact of these interruptions but rather to characterize their effect on the reconstruction of stochastic signals.

-The algorithm provides flexibility to perform analyses with either full-resolution data or coarse-grained data over different chunks.
+The algorithm is flexible to perform analyses with either full-resolution data or coarse-grained data over different chunks.
 In the former case, the likelihood describing the data follows a Whittle distribution [@Moran:1951] in each segment, while in the latter, it collapses to a Gamma distribution [@Appourchaux:2003] with degrees of freedom equal to the number of bins used in the averaging process.

 # Performance